-During each week of the course, you will watch as chefs reveal the secrets behind some of their most famous culinary creations — often right in their own restaurants.
-Inspired by such cooking mastery, the Harvard team will then explain, in simple and sophisticated ways, the science behind the recipe.
+During each week of this course, chefs reveal the secrets behind some of their most famous culinary creations — often right in their own restaurants.
+Inspired by such cooking mastery, the Harvard team will then explain the science behind the recipe.

-To help you make the link between cooking and science, an “equation of the week” will capture the core scientific concept being explored.
-You will also have the opportunity to be an experimental scientist in your very own laboratory — your kitchen.
-By following along with the engaging recipe of the week, taking measurements, and making observations, you will learn to think both like a cook and a scientist.
-The lab is also one of the most unique components of this course — after all, in what other science course do you get to eat your lab?
+You will also have the opportunity to become an experimental scientist in your very own laboratory — your kitchen.
+By following along with the engaging recipe of the week, taking precise measurements, and making skillful observations, you will learn to think like both a cook and a scientist.
+The lab is certainly one of the most unique components of this course — After all, in what other science course can you eat your experiments?

 What you'll learn:

 - The scientific concepts that underlie everyday cooking and haute cuisine techniques;

 - How to apply principles of physics, engineering, and chemistry to cooking;

 - How to become an experimental scientist in your own kitchen;

 - How to think like a chef AND a scientist.